 Liquid Templating

-Liquid is a popular templating language originally created by Shopify and used throughout the web.
+is a popular templating language originally created by and used throughout the web.
 MESA uses a specialized version of Liquid that makes it easy to use and modify text or variables within your workflows.

 Liquid displays dynamic content by combining objects, tags, and filters.